 HOO BOY.
 Hold on to your hats, as I tell you about a little game called Dragon Quest Builders 2.
 It’s perfect, comprehensive, a masterpiece, and certainly not appreciated enough in its time.
 Built on the bones of the peerless fantasy RPG series Dragon Quest, Builders 2 takes that world and some mechanics but instead delivers the best open-world creative (or building) game I’ve ever played.

 Imagine Minecraft had a story so good it could make you cry, had amazing new twists that simplify and expand upon regular building tools, and then slapped on some fantastic visuals and music.
 Folks, I am begging you to go play Dragon Quest Builders 2.
-It runs great on Switch and has a huge demo (which also transfers save data when you purchase) but it is also available on PS4 and Xbox, just go and play it.
+It runs great on Switch and has a huge demo (which also transfers saved data when you purchase) but it is also available on PS4 and Xbox, just go and play it.

 The Legend of Zelda: Breath of the Wild – Switch